wxl/blogofobe/docs/templates.rst

 Template Environment
 --------------------

-In the last section we introduced a special Blogofile object called ``bf``.
-This object is a gateway to all things related to Blogofile and is provided to all your templates.
+In the last section we introduced a special blogofobe object called ``bf``.
+This object is a gateway to all things related to blogofobe and is provided to all your templates.

 You can also import it into your :ref:`Controllers` and :ref:`Filters`::

-    import blogofile_bf as bf
+    import blogofobe_bf as bf

-Blogofile modules
+blogofobe modules
 +++++++++++++++++

-``bf`` holds all of the core Blogofile modules, for example:
+``bf`` holds all of the core blogofobe modules, for example:
  * ``bf.util``
  * ``bf.config``
  * ``bf.writer``